kafkaesque-io/pulsar-test-results/pulsar-test-plan.md

 - [ ] Start one instance of a source
 - [ ] End-to-end sink test using source.
 Send messages that end up in Pulsar topic.
 - [ ] Source stats display correctly

+### Source connectors (executed for each source)

+- [ ] Source can read records from the latest version of the 3rd party software (ex Debezium PostgreSQL) and produce to a Pulsar topic
+- [ ] Source can send records to Pulsar topic with no TLS, no authentication
+- [ ] Source can send records to Pulsar topic with TLS enabled
+- [ ] Source can send records to Pulsar topic with authentication enabled
+- [ ] Source software can have TLS enabled
+- [ ] Source software can have authentication enabled
+- [ ] Schema (if applicable) created by source is valid
+- [ ] Source record with null fields produces messages to Pulsar topic
+- [ ] Records produced by source can be read by Pulsar consumer
+- [ ] Records produced by source can be read by Pulsar consumer with schema

+### Sink connectors (executed for each sink)

+- [ ] Sink can read records from Pulsar and publish them to the latest version of the 3rd party software (ex Elasticsearch)
+- [ ] Sink can read records from Pulsar topic with no TLS, no authentication
+- [ ] Sink can read records from Pulsar topic with TLS enabled
+- [ ] Sink can read records from Pulsar topic with authentication enabled
+- [ ] Sink can send records to 3rd party software that has TLS enabled
+- [ ] Sink can send records to 3rd party software that has authentication enabled
+- [ ] Records with null fields can be sent to 3rd party software
+- [ ] Update records (if applicable) can be sent to 3rd party software
+- [ ] Delete (tombstone) records (if applicable) can be sent to 3rd party software
+- [ ] Sink can read records with Avro schema
+- [ ] Sink can read records with JSON schema